MUmerRazzaq/Project_Ideas/ai_agent_ecommerce_platform.md

 - **Workflow:**
   1. AI analyzes historical and real-time sales data.
   2. Insights and predictions are generated using tools like Google Trends and advanced analytics models.
-  3. Suggestions for new strategies or product changes are provided.
+  3. Suggestions for new strategies or product changes are provided, including responses to weather changes.

 ### 3. Special Event and Seasonal Adjustments